 (14) “to deny the obligatory character of something which by the consensus of Muslims is part of Islam”

-(17) “to believe that things in themselves or their own nature have any causal influence independent of the will of Allah” [this perhaps explains the dearth of great Muslim scientists, despite the myth of the Golden Age]
+(17) “to believe that things in themselves or their own nature have any causal influence independent of the will of Allah” [perhaps explaining the dearth of great Muslim scientists, despite the myth of the Golden Age]

 (18) “to deny the existence of angels or jinn, or the heavens”